The Pre-Arrival Booklet provides you with all the necessary information for your studies in Les Roches.

 Personal and private insurance, to cover issues such as damage or theft of personal property, is not mandatory but is strongly recommended and is your responsibility.
 Les Roches cannot be held responsible for the theft of personal belongings, student damage or third-party insurance.

-On your Acceptance Letter, you will find the official arrival days for your particular program of study.
-On these official arrival days only, Les Roches Arrival Team has a Welcome Booth in Geneva Airport and organizes transfer for you and your luggage to the campus.
+On your Acceptance Letter, you will find the official arrival/registration days for your particular program of study.
+On these official arrival/registration days only, Les Roches Arrival Team has a Welcome Booth in Geneva Airport and organizes transfer for you and your luggage to the campus.

 It is important that you announce your arrival to the Arrival Team via this online Arrival Confirmation Form as soon as possible.
 You need to fill this in no matter how you will arrive on campus (by car, train, or with the transfer organized by our Arrival Team).